miriamspsantos/open-source-imbalance-overlap/README.md

 # Open Source Contributions in Learning <br> from  Imbalanced and Overlapped Data
 Code availability is a crucial aspect for the reproducibility of results.
 Well-established methods in the field of Imbalanced Learning are commonly found in several open-source implementations.
 Some of the most popular are [KEEL Software Tool](http://keel.es) and [WEKA workbench](https://www.cs.waikato.ac.nz/ml/weka/), among other [R and Python packages](#packages).
-However, only a few recent research works provide open-source implementations of novel approaches.
-This repository identifies existing resources (code and/or data) on the joint-study of Class Imbalance, Class Overlap and Data Complexity.
+This repository further identifies existing resources (code and/or data) related to the joint-study of Class Imbalance, Class Overlap and Data Complexity.

 <br>